 - On tight deadlines, write stories that are complete, fair and provide context for readers.

-- Write and report on a continuous-news cycle, publishing to digital platforms as well as print.
+- Write and report on a continuous news cycle, publishing to digital platforms as well as print.

 - Use judgment in determining best digital tools for conveying news to readers in varying circumstances.

-- Engage the public: Present events, news coverage and enterprise/public service reporting in a manner in which readers understand the need for action/involvement.
+- Engage the public: Present events, news coverage and enterprise/public-service reporting in a manner in which readers understand the need for action/involvement.

-- Use social networks to seek story ideas, report in real time and connect with the community.
+- Use social networks to seek story ideas, report in real-time and connect with the community.

 - Meet departmental goals: Help formulate goals and actively seek to meet them.

 Education and knowledge: College degree required.
-Minimum of two years digital journalism experience required.
+Minimum of two years of digital journalism experience required.
 Extensive background in journalism, video and online media preferred.

 - Strong story-telling ability and excellent news judgment.